Meet the Team

 As the Director of Development, Baczewski leads the full range of CCE's fundraising and development efforts.
 Prior to joining CCE, Baczewski spent three years with environmental nonprofit Plastic Pollution Coalition (PPC) where she served as the Office & Development Manager, handling operations, finances, strategic planning, event coordination and fund development.
 Baczewski’s transition to the nonprofit space in 2018 followed a 12+ year career in the entertainment industry in Los Angeles, working for Japanese/U.S. production companies Akatsuki Entertainment and ANEW USA, producer Sandy Climan at Entertainment Media Ventures (EMV) and talent/literary manager Barry Krost Management (BKM).
 She holds a B.A. from Whitman College and a Certificate of Completion from The Seattle Film Institute.

-As the Research & Data Fellow, Bastola is focused on ensuring that research, data collection, and data analysis are conducted in a rigorous manner across portfolios, while also supporting policy platform development, advocacy, and community education efforts.
+As the Policy & Education Associate, Bastola works with relevant stakeholders to inform the residents of the District on laws, policies on laws that may affect their lives, as well as advocacy opportunities.
 Bastola graduated from the University of Virginia in 2023 with a double major in Public Policy and Leadership and Global Development Studies.
 She was involved in many collegiate organizations, holding roles such as Chair of External Affairs in Student Council and President of Harmonious Hoos Acapella.
 For the past 6 years, she has worked as a Volunteer Coordinator for a nonprofit that provides educational opportunities in rural Nepal.
 Bastola loves singing, rock climbing, soaking up the sun, and reading books!

 As a Policy & Education Associate, Downing leads the Second Chance Hiring Alliance and supports community engagement and education initiatives.
 Downing develops and executes strategies for distribution of CCE publications, and helps CCE to facilitate community events, engaging a more diverse group of residents and organizations.
 Before joining CCE, Downing served as Congressman John Lewis Fellow at Free Minds Book Club and Writing workshop where he co-facilitated community outreach programs, such as OTSP (On the Same Page).
 He continues to serve as a Poet Ambassador and is Co-Chair of “Thrive Under 25”, a transformative coalition in the District of Columbia that uses advocacy, legislation, and public education to end the racist, damaging, and punitive responses of D.C.’s adult criminal legal system toward people who encountered the system when they were under age 25.
 Downing is passionate about giving back to the youth and building up the D.C. community.